jonadelson/StoryTelling/README.md

 on a current news event related to Isis.
 It can be one of the presidential candidates proclaiming they will fight terrorism and therefore invoking the name 'Isis'.
 I have found that often it can even be a joke from someone saying that someone else's actions are even worse than Isis.
+The majority of the messages are negative in tone, condemning Isis for their radical behavior and calling for action against Isis.
+Although many people claim that Isis is a social-media-savvy organization, it is possible that the negative sentiment simply far outweighs whatever Isis-supportive messages could potentially reach through to Twitter users.

 I expect that there will be a lot of tweets associated with this.
-There probably would have been more a few weeks ago, but it is still very much a hot topic and there are still plenty of news stories concerning Isis as well as presidential candidates invoking their name.
+It might have been a hotter topic weeks or even months ago but there are still plenty of news stories concerning Isis as well as presidential candidates invoking their name.
+Additionally, any story that is remotely connected to terrorism invariably invokes the name of Isis.
 The tweets come in fairly quickly so I make sure that I only print the tweets after I have collected 10 with images so that the images and text associated with a particular tweet remain on the webpage for long enough.